-In my life, I have had my share of sins.
+In my life, I’ve had my share of sins.
 I used to cut myself and think that I was not good enough to live.
 I used to think God hated me.
-Why would God allow these things in my life if He really loved me?
+Why would God allow certain things in my life if He really loved me?

 I thought that Christians never sinned.

-After that, I accepted I was a sinner and that Christ died on the cross for the penalty of my sins.
+After that, I accepted that I was a sinner and that Christ died on the cross for my sins.
 I knew I was forgiven.

-Now, when I sin – do something I know is wrong — I realize I need to ask God to help me because I can’t do it on my own.
+Now, when I sin — that is, when I do something I know is wrong — I realize I need to ask God to help me because I can’t do it on my own.

 “... instead of having [people] accept me for who I was, I tried to change into the person I thought they wanted me to be.”